 - Jamendo.
 All the music on Jamendo has been made available by the artists on a Creative Commons licence.
 That means that, while they retain the rights to the music, they’ve agreed to allow it to be saved to your Mac for free.

 - Soundcloud.
 It's a hugely popular site where amateur and professional musicians, and some well-known names, share music.
-Not all of it is available to download, and you’ll need to create an account.
+Not all of it is available to download for free, and you’ll need to create an account.
 But there are some real gems to be found.

 - Last.fm.
-It's another hugely popular site that, among its discovery and sharing features, also allows you to save some tracks free.
+It's another hugely popular site that, among its discovery and sharing features, also allows you to save music tracks for free.

 Add the link to the track you want